Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2016/12/no-flying-for-a-year.md

 Better to fly less often, and tackle real, thorny issues more vigorously.
 Better to deal with your own problems – even if there’s no acclaim for it – than to explain to others theirs.
 Better to help train more scientists from less developed countries than consider ourselves as indispensable experts.

 Why should the discovery of flying be considered such a milestone, while not flying doesn’t feature on any innovation programme?
 I’d like to suggest that ETH raise a substantial charge on all flights and the money be given to an innovation fund to finance research for a CO 2 -free university.

-Next year I shall also endeavour not to fly.
-I sincerely hope that 2017 will be a year of many non-fliers; and I’m not the only one with these aspirations [2].
-ETH too has initiated a mobility platform that serves as a contact and coordination office for sustainable mobility at ETH, and aims to specifically address the dilemma of business air travel [3].

 This text was published also in the Tagesanzeiger (print and online ).